Skip to main content

 From January 2023 we have made a significant change to our major works service charges payment options.
 These changes make Westminster’s payment options the best in London.

-• We have extended the current 60-month interest free payment option to include a further option of up to 60 additional months (120 months in total) for service charges of £20k or more for our resident leaseholders.
+• We have extended the current 60-month interest free payment option to include a further option of up to 120 months for service charges of £20k or more for our resident leaseholders.
 No interest will be charged on months 1-60.
 Interest is charged on the balance at month 60 for months 61-120.

-• We now offer a new Discretionary Service Charge loan which could extend loans, with payment terms up to 25 years.
+• We now offer a new Discretionary Service Charge loan with payment terms up to 25 years.

 To see our payment plan options visit Major Works service charges payment plan.